matboivin/python-mattermost-driver/README.md

 ### Use the Web service API

 You can make api calls by using calling `Driver.endpointofchoice`.
 For example, if you want to get a user's data (`http://your-mattermost-url.com/api/v4/users/{user_id}`), you would use `Driver.users.get_user(user_id)`.
-The returned data will be in JSON format.
+The returned data will be either in JSON format or the raw response.

 Example with [asynchronous driver](src/scrapermost/driver/async_driver.py):